AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 one column you have factors with levels: A, B, and C and you wish to add a new entry with level D; R would not do so successfully (your new entry will be NA) because D is not an existing level in the column.
-To be able to overcome this, you need to mannually add D to the levels of the column or convert the column to characters so you can add things freely.
+To be able to overcome this, you need to manually add D to the levels of the column or convert the column to characters so you can add things freely.
 Again, this is well covered in many tutorials, such as [RezBaz's R basics workshop](https://nikkirubinstein.gitbooks.io/resguides-introductory-r-workshop/content/content/01-rstudio-intro.html).
 I won't go into too much detail on factors, but just as a general rule: it's nice to have everything in characters when you tidy your data, and